A Taste of the Nation: Orlando’s Charity to Help Feed Hungry Kids

 Orlando Taste of the Nation 2016 at the Orlando World Center Marriot

 All of this in exchange for your ticket of $150.
-Every dollar raised fights hunger and homelessness in the Central Florida.
-Local beneficiaries include Coalition for the Homeless of Central Florida, Second Harvest Food Bank of Central Florida and Florida Impact.
+Every dollar raised fights hunger and homelessness in Central Florida.
+Local beneficiaries include Coalition for the Homeless of Central Florida, Second Harvest Food Bank of Central Florida, and Florida Impact.

 Taste of the Nation is a treat for your senses.
 This year, it kicked off what we consider to be the Dining Season in Central Florida.
 If you’d like to know more about this and other events, check out Episode 9 of The Orlando Local Show – Orlando Restaurants Kick off Dining Season in Style with Four Events.

 Check out the list of participating restaurants and beverage providers.

 2016 PARTICIPATING RESTAURANTS